DjangoForAll/Django-Course/Level_3/7_dynamic_html_content/Script/Readme.md

 httpd = HTTPServer(server_address, MyServer)
 httpd.serve_forever()
 ```

+we are creating an empty class from the `SimpleHTTPRequestHandler` class from the http.server module

+Once we have a class we can start python to start listening on a port and address and invoke the class we created for requets.

 Once we run the file,we can see that the same directory listing page is up again,